 Berlin Art Week from the 9th until 13th of September, partnered this year with Galleries Weekend, event usually happening in the spring.
-Of course the edition was different in this special year, respecting the social distance, hygiene rules, while with the option to book online tickets and time slots.
+Of course the edition was different, respecting the social distance, with the option to book online tickets and time slots.

 It wasn’t us

 Berlin Art Week was in various locations and galleries in the city, including also private collections.
 The selection of events and tips can be read also on the guide of Art Week website.

 I started at Hamburger Bahnhof Museum to see the exhibition “It wasn’t us” by artist Katherina Grosse, open until January 2021.
 As the artist explains, the name if the expo means that “the results of our actions are always influenced by unexpected moments and experiences as well as blind spots which later serve to define a situation”.